pilcrowonpaper/copenhagen/pages/csrf.md

 ## SameSite cookie attribute

 Session cookies should have a `SameSite` flag.
-This flag determines when the browser includes the cookie in requests. `SameSame=Lax` cookies will not be sent on cross-site, non-GET requests, while `SameSite=Strict` cookies will not be sent on any cross-site requests.
+This flag determines when the browser includes the cookie in requests. `SameSite=Lax` cookies will not be sent on cross-site, non-GET requests, while `SameSite=Strict` cookies will not be sent on any cross site requests.
 We recommend using `Lax` as the default as `Strict` cookies will not be sent when a user accesses your website via an external link.

 If you set the value to `Lax`, it is crucial that your application does not use GET requests for modifying resources.
 Browser support for the `SameSite` flag shows it is currently available to 96% of web users.
 It’s important to note that the flag only protects against *cross-site* request forgery (not *cross-origin* request forgery), and generally shouldn’t be your only layer of defense.